wonderfan/sui/explore.md

 This document provides a focused, consolidated exploration of the main data structures, logic flows, and architectures for several core Sui crates.
 It is intended as a developer-oriented map to help you navigate the implementation in `crates/`.

-The crates/ folder is the heart of the Rust implementation, with subdirectories representing individual crates.
-Each typically includes a Cargo.toml for dependencies, src/ for source code, and sometimes examples/ or tests/.
+The `crates/` folder is the heart of the Rust implementation, with subdirectories representing individual crates.
+Each typically includes a `Cargo.toml` for dependencies, `src/` for source code, and sometimes `benches/` or `tests/`.

 Contents
 - `crates/sui-types` — canonical runtime types and encodings